DanOcho8/Daniel-Ochoa-Portfolio/README.md

 ## Description

 This portfolio website serves as my online resume and project showcase.
-It includes sections such as Home, About, Skills, Projects, and Contact, providing visitors with an overview of Daniel's background, skills, and projects.
+It includes sections such as Home, About, Skills, Projects, and Contact, providing visitors with an overview of my background, skills, and projects.

 ## Features